techgaun/til/elixir/priv-ghrepo-deps.md

 #### Use personal access token

-Get yourself (or for dedicated machine user) a personal access token from [https://github.com/settings/tokens](github settings page).
+Get yourself (or for dedicated machine user) a personal access token from (github settings page)[https://github.com/settings/tokens].
 I personally like to keep it separate and also just give repo:read for the token.

 ```
 defp deps do